Next Article: Business Plan, Part 3 (General Description of Business)

 - Implementation plan – Describe all details of how you are going to implement your business idea and strategy in the real world.

-- Mission statement – It describes what does your business do and what it serves.
+- Mission statement – It describes what does your business does and what it serves.

-- Business Highlights – It consists of details how your sales, revenues and market share grew over the time.
+- Business Highlights – It consists of details of how your sales, revenues and market share grew over time.

-- Financial Summary – It includes financial summary of the company such as revenue, expenses, assets, liabilities etc. if a company want to expand its business then it may include the financing needed for expansion.
+- Financial Summary – It includes a financial summary of the company such as revenue, expenses, assets, liabilities, etc. if a company wants to expand its business then it may include the financing needed for expansion.